satoridev-web/satori-studio/docs/STUDIO-GLOBAL-SETTINGS.md

 - Navigation wiring: the Beaver Builder settings splash template (`includes/admin-settings-welcome.php`) is only included by the canonical settings controller, while the sidebar link is injected via `fl_builder_admin_settings_nav_after` as a single list item pointing to `admin.php?page=satori-studio-global-settings`.
+- Submenu registration: Global Settings is registered as a hidden submenu under the SATORI Studio settings slug (`fl-builder-settings`) with the menu slug `satori-studio-global-settings`, keeping it accessible via direct URL without adding clutter to the main WordPress sidebar.
+- Capability: access to Global Settings uses the same capability as the primary SATORI Studio Settings screen (`manage_options` by default).
 - Rendering notes: `FLBuilderAdminSettings::render()` is the sole entry point for the settings UI and is guarded to run only once per request.
 The canonical templates live under `includes/admin-settings-*.php` and should remain in place for the settings controller.